CDCgov/ocio-wsl/README.md

 If you login again and still see the root user prompt, then logout and wait for 1 minute before logging back in and you should see your regular user prompt.
 From then on, all subsequent logins will default to your non-root user account, which has sudo privileges.
 To sudo to the root user, type `sudo su root`, or `sudo su - root` to include the root environment.
 Packages requiring non-root user accounts with sudo access, such as [homebrew](https://brew.sh/) can then be installed.

-If you wish to change the default login back to root, change the default user entry in /etc/wsl.conf to `root` and reboot.
+If you wish to change the default login back to root, change the default user entry in /etc/wsl.conf to `root` and logout and terminate the distro before logging in again: `wsl --terminate <distroName>`.

 ### Configuring DNS
 Also on first login, the run-once script will configure DNS resolution by getting the resolver IP or IPs from your Windows DNS configuration and adding them as nameserver entries to /etc/resolv.conf.
 This fixes a known issue with WSL's default DNS configuration.
 If you further customize the file, the script will not overwrite your changes as long as the file is not empty.
 Conversely, if you need to reset the DNS configuration, leave the file empty and logout and wait for 1 minute before logging back in, which should trigger the DNS configuration again.